lmagyar/prim-sync/README.md

 See my other project, https://github.com/lmagyar/prim-ctrl, for remote control of your phone's Primitive FTPd SFTP server and optionally Tailscale VPN.

+**Note:** These are my first ever Python projects, any comments on how to make them better are appreciated.

 ## Features

 - Follow local symlinks